Anchor Chain Snubbing Guide

 - Adding anti-chafe webbing will protect the line where it leads over the bow roller, through the stem fitting and where it may come into any abrasive contact from there to the strongpoint.

-V shaped Anchor Chain Snubbing Bridles
+V-Shaped Bridles for Anchor Chain Snubbing

-Twin tail snubbing bridles provide an excellent shock absorbing solution where the forward deck layout or the stem head and bow roller design/dimensions are not conducive to the successful arrangement of a single snubbing line
+Twin tail snubbing bridles provide an excellent shock-absorbing solution where the forward deck layout or the stem head and bow roller design/dimensions are not conducive to the successful arrangement of a single snubbing line.

-- A Jimmy Green V shaped bridle is based on the Anchorplait centre eye splice (with or without a thimble/chain hook).
+- A Jimmy Green V-shaped bridle is based on the Anchorplait centre eye splice (with or without a thimble/chain hook).

-- The bridle consists of a continuous line, made into a soft loop around the eye of a fitting or formed around a hard thimble eye with a brummel locking tuck splice.
+- The bridle consists of a continuous line, made into a soft loop around the eye of a fitting or formed around a hard thimble eye with a Brummel locking tuck splice.

-- Splicing retains far more of the rope strength than tying a knot - knots can reduce the break load by as much as 50% while a professional splice will generally retain approximately 80-85% of the original load capacity (this percentage does vary with the rope and splice construction).
+- Splicing retains far more of the rope strength than tying a knot - knots can reduce the break load by as much as 50%, while a professional splice will generally retain approximately 80-85% of the original load capacity (this percentage does vary with the rope and splice construction).

 - Adding a mooring compensator will increase the elasticity of the strop - this extra shock absorbing capacity could be utilised to reduce the length of the line.

-Selecting the correct Rope Construction for anchor snubbing:
+Selecting the Correct Rope Construction for Anchor Snubbing:

-- A Jimmy Green V shaped bridle is based on the Anchorplait centre eye splice (with or without a thimble/chain hook).
+- A Jimmy Green V-shaped bridle is based on the Anchorplait centre eye splice (with or without a thimble/chain hook).

-- The bridle consists of a continuous line, made into a soft loop around a fitting or formed around a hard thimble eye with a brummel locking tuck splice.
+- The bridle consists of a continuous line, made into a soft loop around a fitting or formed around a hard thimble eye with a Brummel locking tuck splice.

-LIROS 3 Strand Nylon Article 00110
+LIROS 3-Strand Nylon Article 00110

 - Thermofixed twisted lay construction 100% high tenacity Nylon (Polyamide)